sanjayhar/github-copilot/Creating the DOCKERFILE using the LLMs/Local-LLMs-Ollama/README.md

-#  Dockerfile Generator using Python and Ollama
+#  Dockerfile Generator using Python and Ollama [Local Machine]

 This project allows you to generate a Dockerfile for any programming language using a simple Python script.
 It leverages [Ollama](https://ollama.com/) (a lightweight LLM framework) to assist with generating the Dockerfile.